radubolovan/Godot-Database-Manager/README.md

 Description: must NOT be blank; add as much words as possible explaining the request of the improvement Add links to screenshots / movies if possible.

-3) Ask to become a colaborator:
+3) Ask to become a collaborator:
 Send an e-mail to the owner of the project

 Current version: 0.1_alpha